 Trauma and surgery

-Trauma due to an injury or acute emergency such as cardiac failure can lower lymphocyte counts.
+Trauma from an injury or acute emergency such as cardiac failure can lower lymphocyte counts.
 Undergoing surgeries such as cardiac bypass can also cause lymphocytopenia.

-Other causes of lymphocytopenia include alcohol misuse and stress.
+Other causes of lymphocytopenia include stress and alcohol misuse.

-Additionally, there is a rare condition known as idiopathic CD4 positive T-lymphocytopenia, in which the cause is unknown.
+Additionally, there is a rare condition known as idiopathic CD4-positive lymphocytopenia, in which the cause is unknown.

 You may be at risk of lymphocytopenia if: